How are the Fuqua Merit Scholarships determined?

 Does Fuqua offer other scholarship or grant assistance?

 Is it possible to borrow funds to meet the costs of attending Fuqua?

 A variety of student loan programs are available to students enrolled at Fuqua.
 You are eligible to apply for a combination of federal and alternative student loans to meet the cost of tuition, fees, books, and related living expenses as estimated in the Cost of Attendance.

 How do I apply for student loans?

 To apply for federal student loans, each student should complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA for the upcoming academic year will be available after January 1.
+The FAFSA for the 2018-19 academic year was available after October 1, 2017.
 Applicants are encouraged to complete the FAFSA prior to their admission decision.
-The FAFSA should be completed with your previous year federal tax returns (i.e. 2017-18 FAFSA would be completed with 2015 Federal Tax Returns).
+The FAFSA should be completed with your previous year federal tax returns (i.e. 2018-19 FAFSA would be completed with 2016 Federal Tax Returns).

 To apply for Private/Alternative Loan, you will select your lender of choice and complete the application with that lender.